dubo-dubon-duponey/sh-art/README.md

 > just a piece of shcript

-> also known as "dc" for "dubo core"

-Developing marginally complex command line utilities using bash in a consistent manner presents numerous challenges.
+Developing marginally complex command line utilities using bash in a consistent manner presents challenges.

 This project aims at providing a generic library facilitating that, primarily driven by personal needs.